ADVISORI Logo

 • Unstable or frequently changing applications and user interfaces

-• Handling exceptions and special cases in the process flow
+• Handling exceptions and special cases within process flows

-• Integration with legacy systems without modern APIs
+• Integration with legacy systems that lack modern APIs

 • Performance and stability issues with complex automations

-• Lack of long-term RPA strategy and roadmap
+• Absence of a long-term RPA strategy and roadmap

-• Insufficient governance structures for a growing bot landscape
+• Inadequate governance structures for a growing bot landscape

 • Lack of standardization in development, testing, and documentation

-• Difficulties in transitioning from pilot projects to enterprise-wide scaling
+• Difficulties transitioning from pilot projects to enterprise-wide scaling

-• Missing know-how for more complex automation scenarios
+• Insufficient expertise for more complex automation scenarios

 • Establishment of an RPA Center of Excellence with clear responsibilities